Leadership

 Ariel Robbins, MPH

-Ariel Robbins is the Project Manager for the Dane County Health Council Care Coordination project working to eliminate black-white racial disparities in low birthweight and infant mortality through a county-wide technology-based care coordination system.
+Ariel Robbins is the Project Director for the Dane County Health Council Care Coordination project working to eliminate black-white racial disparities in low birthweight and infant mortality through a county-wide technology-based care coordination system.
 She has worked in the nonprofit sector for the past 8 years on projects with varying focus areas including access to healthcare, health equity and health education.
 She received her Bachelors of Science in Community Health from the University of Texas at San Antonio and her Masters of Public Health from the University of North Texas Health Science Center.
 In her downtime she enjoys volunteer work and is especially proud to mentor black youth who are experiencing adverse homelife situations.

 Tamara Thompson